- DJ Lady Bunny

 - Overall Room Decor Salou Design Ltd.

 Search our directory

-The ripe, overwhelming odor of cheese greeted guests entering grand ballroom at City Harvest's Bid Against Hunger benefit at the Puck Building.
+NEW YORK The ripe, overwhelming odor of cheese greeted guests entering grand ballroom at City Harvest's Bid Against Hunger benefit at the Puck Building.
 The smell emanated from chef Terrance Brennan's cheese table laden with fromage from Artisanal.
 Brennan was joined by 31 other chefs and their restaurants to provide gourmet tastings to raise funds for the hunger nonprofit.
 (The irony that this particular glutton-fest benefitted a hunger charity was lost on no one.)